Decoding "Sugar-Free": What It Really Means (and What It Doesn't)

 • Guilt-free/Unlimited: Just because something is sugar-free doesn't mean you can eat unlimited amounts.
 Portion control is still crucial for weight management and overall health.

-• Healthy: Sugar-free products can contain other unhealthy ingredients, such as saturated fats, trans fats, or artificial additives.
+• Healthy: These products can contain other unhealthy ingredients, such as saturated fats, trans fats, or artificial additives.
 "Sugar-free" doesn't automatically equate to "healthy."

-• Tasteless/Unpleasant: Many sugar-free products are designed to be just as delicious as their sugary counterparts.
+• Tasteless/Unpleasant: Many of these products are designed to be just as delicious as their sugary counterparts.
 However, the taste can sometimes be different due to the use of artificial sweeteners or sugar alcohols.

 • Digestively Gentle: Sugar alcohols, often used in sugar-free foods, can cause digestive upset like gas and bloating in some people, especially when consumed in large quantities.